stampsy/hockeyapp-monotouch/README.md

 HockeyApp uses short bundle identifier in its user interface to differentiate between versions and it makes sense to set a different one each time you upload a new build on HockeyApp.
 To do so, open your `Info.plist` on Advanced tab and add a string value called `CFBundleShortVersionString`.
 It has no strict format.

+### Tell HockeyApp to Get Going

+You need to tell HockeyApp to activate and [give it your HockeyApp Public ID](http://support.hockeyapp.net/kb/how-tos/how-to-find-the-app-identifier).
+You will probably want to do it in `FinishedLaunching` method inside your `AppDelegate`.
+You can wrap HockeyApp activation in `#if !DEBUG` directive so it is stripped out of debug builds.

 ### Add Null Reference Exception Fix

 **This piece is super duper important.
 Your app will crash if you don't do this.**